 - 1. Set parking brake and chock wheels

 - 2. Check compressor oil level (add if low)

 - 3. Close all service valves

-- Remove all electrical outlet connections (if equipped with an electrical accessory option)
+- 4. Remove all electrical outlet connections (if equipped with an electrical accessory option)

-- 5. Place transmission in park or neutral and start engine
+- 5. Place transmission in Park (or Neutral if there is not a Park position) and start engine

 - 6. Engage the PTO

-- 7. Turn off throttle control (switch on control panel), if equipped.
+- 7. Turn on throttle control (switch on control panel), if equipped.